Creative Partnerships: Programme delivery

 From 2002 - 2009, representatives of local arts council offices delivered the programme in 36 areas of England.
 Peter Jenkinson OBE was the first national director of the programme and he was succeeded by Paul Collard.
 From 2009 - 2011, responsibility for Creative Partnership was transferred to Creativity, Culture and Education; 25 organizations were funded for that purpose.
 These were a range of independent and ‘host’ cultural organisations, with many of the individuals working there transferring from Arts Council England.

 Funding

 The organisation was managed by Arts Council England and funded by the Department for Culture, Media and Sport with additional funding from the Department for Education.
 It was finally managed by Creativity, Culture and Education (CCE).

+Outcomes

+Research by PricewaterhouseCoopers found that "young people involved with Creative Partnerships activities achieve, on average, 2.5 grades better at GCSE than their peers in similar schools".